shuozhixu/AID_2026/README.md

 It has an FCC lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2020.05.003).
 Use the M3GNet potential.

-Build the random structure and the CSRO structure annealed at 300 K.

-Calculate the lattice parameters and elastic constants of both random and CSRO structures at 0 K and 300 K.
+Build the random structure and the CSRO structure annealed at 300 K. Calculate the lattice parameters and elastic constants of both random and CSRO structures at 0 K and 300 K, following [a previous GitHub repository](https://github.com/shuozhixu/Modelling_2024).

-Calculate the GSFE and LSR in both random and CSRO structures at 0 K.
+Calculate the [GSFE](https://github.com/shuozhixu/FLAM2020-GSFE) and [LSR](https://github.com/shuozhixu/FLAM2020-LSR) in both random and CSRO structures at 0 K, following [this paprer](http://dx.doi.org/10.1016/j.ijplas.2021.103157).

 Note: DFT calculations show that, _a_<sub>0</sub> = 3.58 nm, effective _C_<sub>11</sub> = 401.078 GPa, effective _C_<sub>12</sub> = 168.944 GPa, effective _C_<sub>44</sub> = 148.554 GPa, and mean ISFE = -43.11 mJ/m<sup>2</sup>.